UPDATED OCTOBER 2022!

 Toiletries are easy to find on the spot

-I take the smaller size to use for the first day, then look for a shop and buy things that I needed.
+I took the smaller size for the first day and then looked for a shop and bought the things I needed.
 This kind of personal care is mostly cheaper than at home.

 Local medicine works better